-Of all the equipment generally classed as “Landlord’s plant”, these seem to cause the most problems.
+Of all the equipment generally classed as “Landlord’s plant”, air conditioners seem to cause the most problems.
 Generally, the issues revolve around responsibility for maintenance and replacement costs.

 Obviously, if the Landlord and the Tenant have agreed on something different to the above, we can put it in the Lease as a special condition.
 However, we cannot override the Act even if both parties agree.